exercism/julia/exercises/concept/name-badges/.docs/introduction.md

 ## `missing`

 For situations where a value exists in theory but we don't know what it is, `missing` is used.
-For example, when counting vehicles traveling on a road, human observers might go off sick or automatic sensors break down, but the traffic continues to flow.
+For example, when counting vehicles traveling on a road, human observers might need a break or automatic sensors break down, but the traffic continues to flow.

 Thus `missing` is a placeholder, warning humans that they need to make a decision about how to handle this gap in the data.